Giovanni Galli: International career

 Galli took part in Italy's victorious 1982 FIFA World Cup expedition, without playing a single match however, as he served as backup to Dino Zoff, alongside Bordon.
 The same had already happened in the UEFA Euro 1980 tournament, where Italy finished in fourth place on home soil, after reaching the semi-final.
-Galli was given his national team debut in a friendly match against Greece on 5 October 1983, which ended in a 3–0 win to Italy.
+Galli made his national team debut in a friendly match against Greece on 5 October 1983, which ended in a 3–0 win to Italy.

 As a starter, Galli played in the 1986 World Cup in Mexico under manager Enzo Bearzot, as Italy were ousted in the round of 16 by eventual semi-finalists France, led by Michel Platini.
 During the tournament, in Italy's 1–1 draw against eventual champions Argentina in their second group match on 5 June, Galli drew criticism in the media for his goalkeeping on Maradona's equaliser.
 Following the competition, he was no longer called up to Italy.
 In total, Galli obtained 19 caps for Italy.